MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 :::image type="content" source="assets/images/m365-extensibility-decisions.png" alt-text="A diagram that helps you to decide which Microsoft 365 extensibility options are best for you.
 Read the article on this page for the details." border="false" lightbox="assets/images/m365-extensibility-decisions.png" :::

-📍 Another thing to consider is if you plan to distribute your agent in multiple Microsoft 365 hubs, for instance, agent that runs on both Teams *and* Outlook.
-It's important to note that this is currently supported only by custom engine agents.

 📍 Also, if you're looking to leverage agentic AI for executing complex, multi-step workflows, including proactive triggers, long-running tasks, and asynchronous processing, then custom engine agents are the way to go.

 Now, let's determine which type of agent you should build: